 Leading this restaurant is the Neapolitan chef Lino Scarallo.
 His proposal is a traditional cuisine from Campania, with characteristic flavors (mozzarella, tomato, lemon, provola, clams, octopus, salad) with lots of fish.

 This charming and well-kept restaurant offers a beautiful view over the entire Gulf of Naples.
-Dishes, inspired by the Neapolitan tradition, are served in a refined way, but always putting the quality of the ingredients and the authentic flavors first.
+Inspired by the Neapolitan tradition, dishes are served in a refined way, but always putting the quality of the ingredients and the authentic flavors first.

 Caruso Roof Garden Restaurant